Skip Global navigation and goto content

 The average working Floridian spends one-third of their day in a work setting.
 Although the work setting is a place where business gets done, it can at the same time also foster an environment that supports well-being for all employees.

 Research shows that employees in good health are more likely to deliver optimal performance in the workplace.
-The Centers for Disease Control and Prevention reports that healthy employees not only have better quality of life, they also benefit from having a lower risk of disease, illness, and injury, as well as increased work productivity and a greater likelihood of contributing to their communities.
+The U.S. Centers for Disease Control and Prevention reports that healthy employees not only have better quality of life, they also benefit from having a lower risk of disease, illness, and injury, as well as increased work productivity and a greater likelihood of contributing to their communities.

 Ideas to Incorporate Employee Wellness Activities